NoKodaAddictions/NoKodaAddictions/README.md

 Most of my projects use python and html.
 Others you may see are experimental/learning projects.

-Some being the android apps (kotlin) and others being C++ console apps.
+Some being android apps (kotlin) and others being C++ console apps.

-At the moment, updates for main projects will be coming out slower and sporadically.
+At the moment, updates for main projects will be coming out slower.
 Please wait humbly.

 In the meantime take a look at some projects on my website!